Fallen Redwood Cave Map & Location

 How many artifacts are on Ragnarok in ARK: Survival Ascended?

-Ragnarok has 10 artifacts spread across 7 cave systems: Brute (Fallen Redwood), Hunter (Jungle Dungeon), Cunning + Immune (Carnivorous Caverns), Strong (Monkey Temple Ruin — sources disagree between 62.8, 42.1 and 24.8, 24.7), Pack (Ice Dungeon), Skylord + Clever + Massive + Devious (Life's Labyrinth), and Devourer (deep-ocean Sunken Ships, 47.4, 2.3).
+Ragnarok has 10 artifacts across 6 cave systems in ASA: Hunter (Jungle Dungeon), Cunning + Immune (Carnivorous Caverns), Pack (Ice Dungeon), Skylord + Clever + Massive + Devious (Life's Labyrinth), Strong (Wyvern Cave, 62.8, 42.1 — relocated in the ASA port), and Devourer (deep-ocean Sunken Ships, 47.4, 2.3).
+The old ASE list had 11: the Artifact of the Brute was removed in ASA — Nunatak's tribute list needs exactly the 10 above, and Brute isn't on it.

 Where is the Pirate Cave on Ragnarok?